60% of employees lack the elements required to be highly engaged

-The strongest outcome of applied improv programs is improvements to communication in the workplace.
-Applied Improv focuses on self awareness, conveying the importance of your message, and techniques for developing and maintaining self confidence.
+Improvements to communication in the workplace are the strongest outcomes of Applied Improv programs.
+Applied Improv focuses on enhancing self-awareness, conveying the importance of your message, and learning techniques for developing and maintaining self confidence.
 You also get better at paying attention and listening to others.

-Dynamic and thorough programs like the TeamProv Workshop with ComedySportz teach the essential – yet often overlooked – communication and listening skills that will consistently improve the quality of your work.
+Dynamic and through programs like the TeamProv Workshop teach essential – yet often overlooked – communication and listening skills that will consistently improve the quality of your work.

-You can practice throughout the year to kickoff meetings with exercises like Yes And. . .
+You can practice throughout the year by starting meetings with exercises like Yes And. . .

 3. Nurture Communication: Office Gamification

-Simple, daily activities at work can make your workdays more engaging.
-Although some forms of technology can be distracting, there many effective bite-sized employee engagement and communication strategies made possible by technology.
+Simple, daily activities at work can make you feel more engaged during the workday.
+Although some forms of technology can be distracting, there are many successful bite-sized employee engagement and communication strategies made possible by technology.